ga-wdi-lessons/pseudocode/readme.md

 "Seven"
 "Eight"
 "Nine"
+"Buzz"
 ```

 To start, consider:

-- How would you get the robot to count to 73?
-You can't just say, "Count to 73."
+- How would you get the robot to count to 10?
+You can't just say, "Count to 10."
 That's not one of the commands the robot knows.
 Of the 9 commands you've been given, which might be helpful?

 - How can you tell if one number is divisible by another?
 (For example, 8 is divisible by 2, but not by 3.)